-- failing to discover liabilities of the acquired company or business for which we may be responsible as a successor owner or operator, including environmental costs and liabilities; - difficulties associated with the assimilation of operations and personnel of the acquired company or business; - increased debt service requirements as a result of increased indebtedness to complete acquisitions; - the loss of key personnel in the acquired company or business; and/or - a negative effect on our financial results resulting from an impairment of acquired intangible assets, the creation of provisions or write-downs.
+- failing to discover liabilities of the acquired company or business for which we may be responsible as a successor owner or operator, including environmental costs and liabilities; - difficulties associated with the assimilation of operations and personnel of the acquired company or business; - increased debt service requirements as a result of increased indebtedness to complete acquisitions; - the loss of key personnel in the acquired company or business; and / or - a negative effect on our financial results resulting from an impairment of acquired intangible assets, the creation of provisions or write downs.

 Goodwill represents the amount of acquisition cost over the fair value of net assets we acquired in the purchase of other businesses.
-We review goodwill for impairment at least annually, or more frequently if events or changes in circumstances indicate the carrying value of the asset might be impaired.
-We determine impairment by comparing the implied fair value of the reporting unit goodwill with the carrying amount of that goodwill.
-If the carrying amount of the reporting unit goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that excess.
+We review goodwill for impairment at least annually, or more frequently if events or changes in circumstances indicate the carrying amount of the asset might be impaired.
+We determine impairment by comparing the implied fair value of the reporting unit with the carrying amount of that reporting unit (including goodwill) exceeds the implied fair value of that reporting unit, an impairment loss is recognized in an amount equal to that excess.
 Any such adjustments are reflected in our results of operations in the periods in which they become known.
-At December 31, 2014, our goodwill totaled \$67.9 million.
-While we have recorded no impairment charges since we initially recorded the goodwill, there can be no assurance that our future evaluations of goodwill will not result in findings of impairment and related write-downs, which may have a material adverse effect on our financial condition and results of operations.
+As at December 31, 2015, our goodwill totaled \$62.2 million.
+While we have recorded few impairment charges since we initially recorded the goodwill, there can be no assurance that our future evaluations of goodwill will not result in findings of impairment and related write downs.